FriendsOfEpub/blitz-tasks/README.md

 We welcome any idea, improvement, or fix that will benefit all users.

-A good rule of thumb is to request global utilities that can be used for other various use cases.
+A good rule of thumb is to request global utilities that can be used for other various use cases ([see recipes folder](recipes/readme.md)).
 On the opposite, requesting something to fix one of your own workflow issues will be problematic, and likely not considered if not a very common issue for users.

 Please note this repository is also a GitHub template so we’ve even made it easier for people to adjust it to their workflow issues.